All Products

 Important

-For published APIs or routes, we recommend that you bind the consumer authentication policy first, wait until the authorization is completed, and then enable the policy.
+For published APIs or routes, bind the consumer authentication policy and complete authorization before you enable the policy.

 Authentication Method

-The authentication method used to authenticate consumers for the current interface.
-Currently, API key, JWT, and HMAC authentication methods are supported.
+The method used to authenticate consumers for this API.
+API key, JWT, and HMAC are supported.

-3. In the Consumer section, click Authorization, select a consumer from the drop-down list.
-You can also click Create Consumer to authorize a new consumer.
+3. In the Consumers section, click Authorization, and then select a consumer from the drop-down list.
+You can also click Manage consumers to create and authorize a new consumer.
 Finally, click Add.

 References